 Hiring a house cleaner can be complicated, yes, if you don’t know with whom you are dealing with.
-That is why it is still safe to work with cleaning company that can give you a clear contract of protection.
-Even though you are just contemplating to hire a help for a onetime event like end of tenancy cleaning, the least thing you would want to deal with on that stage is to be held liable by your former landlord for the broken fixture caused by the house cleaner you hire, but what if it happen?
+That is why it is still safe to work with a cleaning company that can give you a clear contract of protection.
+Even though you are just contemplating to hire help for a onetime event like the end of tenancy cleaning, the last thing you would want to deal with on that stage is to be held liable by your former landlord for the broken fixture caused by the house cleaner you hire, but what if it happens?
 Therefore, before you sign any contract, read, read and read.
 If you need to clarify anything then use your right to ask.
 Remember it is better to be extra careful than sorry.

 Issue #4: Aren’t most of the house cleaners are illegal immigrants?
 That means trouble!

-Yes, hiring an illegal immigrant means trouble that is why it is very important to look for reputable cleaning company that really do complete background check on their employees.
+Yes, hiring an illegal immigrant means trouble that is why it is very important to look for a reputable cleaning company that really do a complete background check on their employees.
 They are the one who would verify their eligibility to work in our country.
-Beside the background check, hiring a house cleaner from a company also means letting someone do some of your accountability if you hire someone directly, like computing, withholding and paying the house cleaner’s taxes.
+Besides the background check, hiring a house cleaner from a company also means letting someone do some of your accountability if you hire someone directly, like computing, withholding and paying the house cleaner’s taxes.